-Note that controls can only be identified according to their order upon creation.
+Note that, using this method, controls can only be identified according to their order upon creation; for this reason, you are strongly recommended to use EnableControlById() instead.
 To find out the creation order, open the appropriate dialog in the plug-in editor, right click on the dialog's client area and choose Set Creation Order from the contextual menu that appears.
 Note that nth control expects a 0-based number, unlike the display given by Set Creation Order.
 By default, all controls will be enabled; to disable any given control, set enable to false.